suguanYang/ylioo/md/networking/tcp/tcp.md

 Fourth, TCP chose to implement explicit setup/teardown phases, but this is not required.
 In the case of connection setup, it would be possible to send all necessary connection parameters along with the first data message.
 TCP elected to take a more conservative approach that gives the receiver the opportunity to reject the connection before any data arrives.
 In the case of teardown, we could quietly close a connection that has been inactive for a long period of time, but this would complicate applications like remote login that want to keep a connection alive for weeks at a time; such applications would be forced to send out-of-band "keep alive" messages to keep the connection state at the other end from disappearing.

-Finally, TCP is a window-based protocol, but this is not the only possibility.
-The alternative is a rate-based design, in which the receiver tells the sender the rate—expressed in either bytes or packets per second—at which it is willing to accept incoming data.
-For example, the receiver might inform the sender that it can accommodate 100 packets a second.
-There is an interesting duality between windows and rate, since the number of packets (bytes) in the window, divided by the RTT, is exactly the rate.
-For example, a window size of 10 packets and a 100-ms RTT implies that the sender is allowed to transmit at a rate of 100 packets a second.
-It is by increasing or decreasing the advertised window size that the receiver is effectively raising or lowering the rate at which the sender can transmit.
-In TCP, this information is fed back to the sender in the AdvertisedWindow field of the ACK for every segment.
-One of the key issues in a rate-based protocol is how often the desired rate—which may change over time—is relayed back to the source: Is it for every packet, once per RTT, or only when the rate changes?